Budget Management vs Financial Planning for Nonprofits

 Thirdly, a solid financial plan covers income and outgoings, taxes, insurance, retirement, estate planning, and educational requirements.
 Essentially, it considers the big picture.
 The financial planner understands that as long as every step is taken in the same direction, slow and steady wins the race.

 Budgeting on the other hand tracks expenditures, and income, and provides information on how to reduce outflows of funds.
 Conversely, financial planning uses the information that is now available to forecast future cash flows, asset values, and withdrawal schedules.
-All of this information is used to create a comprehensive portfolio based on an organization’s current financial situation.
+All of this information is used to create a comprehensive portfolio based on an organisation’s current financial situation.

 d.
 Forecast and planning